naubiomech/OpenExo/Documentation/ReadTheDocs/source/FirstTimeStartup.rst

 .. image:: photos/StartupGuide/stepEdits.png
     :align: center

 Make sure you save the changes.
-You can eject the SD card and put it back into the Teensy.
+Once you have, you can eject the SD card and put it back into the Teensy.
 With the code flashed to the Teensy and Nano and the SD card configured, we're ready for our first trial.

 Conducting the First Trial
 --------------------------

-As we mentioned, for our first trial we'll be using the step controller.
+As mentioned, for the first trial we'll be using the step controller.
 If you run into any issues during this section, there is a troubleshooting section immediately after this one.